WICG/sanitizer-api/README.md

 ## The Problem

 Various web applications often need to work with strings of HTML on the client-side.
 This might take place, for instance, as part of a client-side templating solution or perhaps come to play through the process of rendering user-generated content.
 The key problem is that it remains difficult to perform these tasks in a safe way.
-This is specifically the case because the naive approach of joining strings together and stuffing them into an Element's innerHTML is fraught with risks.
+This is specifically the case because the naive approach of joining strings together and stuffing them into an [Element](https://dom.spec.whatwg.org/#element)'s [innerHTML](https://w3c.github.io/DOM-Parsing/#widl-Element-innerHTML) is fraught with risks.
 A very common negative implication concerns the JavaScript execution, which can occur in a number of unexpected ways.

-To address the problem, libraries like DOMPurify attempt to carefully manage the inputs and alleviate risks.
+To address the problem, libraries like [DOMPurify](https://github.com/cure53/DOMPurify) attempt to carefully manage the inputs and alleviate risks.
 This is usually accomplished through parsing and sanitizing strings before insertion and takes advantage of a white-list for constructing a DOM and handling its components.
 This is considerably safer than doing the same on the server-side, yet much untapped potential can still be observed when it comes the client-side sanitization.

 As it stands, every browser has a fairly good idea of when and how it is going to execute code.
 Capitalizing on this, it is possible to improve the user-space libraries by teaching the browser how to render HTML from an arbitrary string in a safe manner.
 In other words, we seek to make sure that this happens in a way that is much more likely to be maintained and updated along with the browsers’ ever-changing parser implementations.

 ## The Proposal

-Broadly speaking, the sanitizers already exist as third-party libraries (e.g. DOMPurify, see also the paper) or in browser-specific and proprietary APIs (e.g. toStaticHTML).
-The browser-agnostic libraries achieve the goal by relying on the HTML parsing found in-browser, as exposed through createHTMLDocument or DOMParser.
+Broadly speaking, the sanitizers already exist as third-party libraries (e.g. DOMPurify, see also the [paper](https://www.researchgate.net/publication/319071617_DOMPurify_Client-Side_Protection_Against_XSS_and_Markup_Injection)) or in browser-specific and proprietary APIs (e.g. toStaticHTML).
+The browser-agnostic libraries achieve the goal by relying on the HTML parsing found in-browser, as exposed through [`createHTMLDocument`](https://developer.mozilla.org/en-US/docs/Web/API/DOMImplementation/createHTMLDocument) or [`DOMParser`](https://developer.mozilla.org/en-US/docs/DOM/DOMParser).
 Conversely, they still have to work around browser-specific quirks.
 An API that is built into the browser should be seen as being at the very best place for guaranteeing a properly sanitized markup.

 ### Two approaches for achieving the desired functionality